zydou/arti/doc/dev/notes/state-management-cli.md

              --up-to 16904
 ```

-### `arti-hss-trash-completely`
+### `arti-hss-destroy-service`

 ```
 NAME
-       arti-hss-trash-completely - remove the persistent state and all the keys of a hidden service
+       arti-hss-destroy-service - remove the persistent state and all the keys of a hidden service

 SYNOPSIS
-       arti hss trash-completely [OPTIONS]
+       arti hss destroy-service [OPTIONS]

 DESCRIPTION
        Remove the persistent state and all the keys of a hidden service.